 - Mildew on ceiling or exterior walls

-Metal Flat Roof
+Metal Flat Roofing

 Metal is one of the most popular materials used for flat roof replacement.
 Metal—specifically aluminum—is known for its durability.
 Flat metal roofs can last for almost 35 years in ideal conditions.
-It also has the added advantage of reflecting heat from the sun, which keeps energy costs down.
+Plus, it has the added advantage of reflecting heat from the sun, which keeps energy costs down.
 Metal roofing typically comes in large sheets, but you can order smaller sizes to fit around unique features or irregular extensions of your roof—for example, small patios or covered stairwells.

 As with most things, there are some downsides to metal roofs.
 When it comes time to replace a metal roof, they generally have to be torn out completely.
 Roof contractors are not able to install a new roof on top of an existing metal roof.
 Metal roofs are also prone to rusting.
 If that happens, your metal roof will need to be replaced.